Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

 \subsection{Euler-Chow series}

-Zariski was the first in propose to compute the dimension of linear systems in $\Pp^2$ passing for a fixed number of points in general position with a given multiplicity.
-There has been a lot of work in that direction since then.
-We can say that in general it is an important and interesting problem to compute the dimensions of different linear systems.
-It turns out to be a very hard problem as we will see that this is ``uncomputable'' in some sense if we have $9$ or more general points in $\PP^2$.

-It has also been of great interest to study the use of topological invariants on moduli spaces and mathematical physics in the last two or three decades.
-In particular we are interested in the class of invariants for projective varieties arising from the Euler characteristic of their Chow varieties.

-In the case of the blow up of $\Pp^2$ at a finite number of points the problem posed by Zariski merges with the topological invariant, more precisely, with computing the Euler characteristic of Chow varieties of this variety.
+We are interested in the class of invariants for projective varieties arising from the Euler characteristics of their Chow varieties.
+In the case of the blow up of $\Pp^2$ at a finite number of points, the problem posed by Zariski merges with the topological invariants, more precisely, with computing the Euler characteristics of Chow varieties of this variety.

 We start by introducing the Euler-Chow series in general and then we see what form it takes in the particular case that we are interested here.
 We can take any of the equivalence relations we have for cycles; here we take homological equivalence.
 The reader can look at other cases in \cite{EK2}.

-In particular it is worth mentioning that the series can be defined in different categories with resulting series generalizing well known series.
-For instance, in the category of pure motives, modulo some relations, our series is called the Motivic Chow series and generalizes the motivic zeta series of Yves Andr\'e.
-It is also interesting to see that in the category of algebraic varieties over a field $k$, our series takes a form that generalizes the Motivic Zeta series of Kapranov \cite{EK1}, and this also generalizes the Motivic Zeta series of Andr\'e Weil.
-We shall see that the Euler-Chow series (in codimension $1$) is the Hilbert series for $X$ if $\Pic(X) = \BZ$.

-A series that can be defined in different categories and generalizes important series, like the ones mentioned, is a series that can be very interesting to define and study in the most general setting where it can be defined.
-One can guess that much information can be obtained when this is done.

-In this paper we consider the Euler-Chow series, whose coefficients are the Euler characteristic of Chow varieties instead of motives or classes in the category of varieties over $k$.
 Among other things, we are interested in the case where $X$ is the blow up of $\Pp^2$ at a finite number of points in general position.

-For these cases it is also worth saying that there is a relation between the series and the Cox ring, as it will be shown.
+For these cases it is also worth saying that there is a relation between the series and the Cox ring, as will be shown later in this section.

-The Euler-Chow series has been computed for some examples.
-In the cases where it is possible to compute, it has turned out to be rational.
-Once we have a rational function as the generating function, we can compute, with a little algebra, the coefficients that are the Euler characteristic of Chow varieties of the variety where the series is taken place.
-For the examples we have worked out here, the Euler characteristics of Chow varieties are the dimensions of complete linear systems.
-In particular we can solve the problem posed by Zariski for all multiplicities when the number of points is less than $9$.